Tafara-N/alx-system_engineering-devops/0x06-regular_expressions/README.md

 - The first line of all your Bash scripts should be exactly `#!/usr/bin/env ruby`
 - All your regex must be built for the Oniguruma library

+## Quiz questions

+Question #0
+What is the /school/ regexp matching?

+schoOl

+School

+school

+Question #1
+What is the /Scho.l/ regexp matching?

+Scho.l

+School

+school

+Question #2
+What is the /Scho*l/ regexp matching?

+Schoool

+Scho.l

+Schoo.l

 ## Tasks